LaazAlae/AlaeAutomatesAPI/API_DOCUMENTATION.md

 ```

 ### **Frontend Testing**
-Open `api_integration_hub.html` in browser for complete testing environment with:
+Use the frontend demo server for complete testing environment with:
 - **Documentation mode**: API reference and examples
 - **Live testing mode**: Real file uploads and processing
 - **Interactive Q&A**: Manual review simulation